bbeng89/ntbk/README.md

 - It should be easy to navigate the generated file tree without ntbk.
 - No databases.
 Only work with the filesystem.

+## Roadmap

+There is a lot more that can be done with this app.
+The follow ideas/features are things I'd like to pursue:

+- Vim plugin - I'd like to have a plugin so you can run ntbk commands from within vim, rather than going back to the terminal
+- Html/PDF/etc generation with something like pandoc (or maybe even jekyll)
+- Natural language processing so you can do things like `ntbk last monday`

 ## Folder structure